Dardanian–Bastarnic war: War

 Some 30,000 Bastarnae started moving to Dardania, while others returned home.
 They reached Dardania in autumn of 179 BC.

 The Bastarnae formed several camps.
 The Dardanians thought they were going to vanquish the enemy easily, but years passed and attackers were still there.
 In 176 BC Dardanian king Monunius II sent a delegation to Rome, accusing Macedonian king Perseus of invading the Bastarnae.
 Perseus wanted good relations with the Roman Republic, so he denied all accusations.

-The Dardanians waited to attack until the Bastarnae’s allies, the Scordisci and the Thracians, were busy working in the fields.
-They split into two groups; one to attack the front, and the other attacking from the flank.
-The first group arrived too early and was defeated.
-The Bastarnae pushed them and besieged them in their city.
-The other group of Dardanian soldiers were not aware of this, so they continued moving towards the enemy camp.
-The Bastarnae left their camp empty.
-Without their camp, they started retreating.
-On their way home they crossed the frozen river of the Danube.
-Ice started cracking and almost all Bastarnae soldiers died.
-Their leader, Clondicus, survived.
+The Dardanians waited to attack until the Bastarnae's allies, the Scordisci and the Thracians, went home for the winter; either in late 176 BC, or the early winter of 175–174 BC.
+They split into two groups; one to attack from the front, and the other from the rear via a remote pass.
+The first group was defeated; the Bastarnae pushed them and besieged them in their city.
+The second Dardanian group seized the enemy camp, which was left unguarded, and probably took the Bastarnian women and children as hostages; this would have pressured the Bastarnae to leave Dardania in exchange for the members of their families.

+Aftermath

+In early 174 BC, the Bastarnae recruited an innumerable force, but as it was crossing the frozen river of the Danube with the intent to raid Dardania, the ice broke and most of them perished.
+Some scholars, such as Fanula Papazoglu, have conflated this incident recorded by Orosius, with the preceding war recorded by Livy; while others, such as N. G. L. Hammond, are against this approach, having argued that "the circumstances are so different from those of the (assumed) withdrawal of the Bastamae from Dardania in Livy that the two movements should not be telescoped into one."

 The Dardanians won the war, but they were heavily damaged and reduced in power.
 Dardania continued to exist until Roman conquest in 28 BC.